-A Phase I environmental site assessment was completed for the project site by Essel Environmental Engineering & Consulting, dated 4/10/15.
-The study concluded that there is evidence of a historical recognized environmental condition in connection with the project site; however, insignificant or no contaminant impact likely remains at the present time and Essel does not recommend further environmental investigation at this time.
+A Phase I environmental site assessment was initially completed for the project site by Cornerstone Earth Group, dated 3/1/6.
+A The study concluded that there is evidence of a historical recognized environmental condition in connection with the project site; however, insignificant or no contaminant impact likely remains at the present time and Cornerstone does not recommend further environmental investigation at this time.
 The project would not result in new or more significant impacts than identified in the PPSP EIR.
 (No New Impact)

 The project site is within the Airport Influence Area for the Moffett Federal Airfield, as defined by the Moffett Federal Airfield Comprehensive Land Use Plan.
 The CLUP includes land use compatibility policies and standards, which forms the basis for evaluating the land use compatibility of individual projects with the Airfield and its operations.
-Santa Clara County Airport Land Use Commission (ALUC) staff has determined the project to be outside of any noise or safety zones and consistent with ALUC height policies as defined in the CLUP.
+Santa Clara County Airport Land Use Commission (ALUC) staff has determined the project site is located approximately 30% within the Inner Safety Zone (ISZ) and 70% within the Outer Safety Zone (OSZ).
+The project meets the allowable density of 120 people per acres within the ISZ and 300 people per acre within the OSZ.
+The site is partially within the 65 dBA noise contour for Moffett Field; however, it is deemed consistent as there are no long term noise impacts and will have no adverse impacts on any receptor.
+The project is consistent with the Santa Clara County Airport Land Use Commission (ALUC) safety, height and noise policies.
 An Avigation Easement is required to be dedicated to the United States Government on behalf of Moffett Federal Airfield, consistent with the CLUP.
-The project has also received a Determination of No Hazard to Air Navigation by Federal Aviation Administration, dated 9/2/15.
+The project has also received a Determination of No Hazard to Air Navigation by Federal Aviation Administration, dated 1/15/16.
 (No New Impact)